Tartarus6/Guppy/README.md

 - Lost connection error for webpage (so that edits arent made then lost) (but still allow seeing the page)
 - Undo support
 - (maybe) Make the llm interface be provider agnostic
-- (maybe) Switch to fully using grok-sdk
+- (maybe) Switch to fully using groq-sdk
-- (maybe) Move the server files to within svelte
 - Masonry layout
 - Voice output
-- Voice input

 ## Goals
 - Mobile app (at least android)